Build .NET applications connected to your IBM i

 • Widely available skills, easier hiring

-• Your business logic stays on IBM i, everything else is written in .NET
+• Business logic on IBM i, everything else in .NET

 Why .NET is the obvious choice today